Physical Therapy Postprofessional Clinical Fellowship in Movement and Performance

 Minimal eligibility requirements for acceptance into the program include:

 Applications will be reviewed by a selection committee consisting of the fellowship director, clinical faculty, and clinic directors with consideration of the following:

-- Current licensure as a physical therapist by the Physical Therapy Board of California
+- Hold a current licensure as a physical therapist by the Physical Therapy Board of California

 All applicants will be interviewed by the director and clinical mentors of the fellowship.
 Observation of a live patient clinical exam may be required.
 The following factors will be taken into consideration when reviewing applicants:

 - Postgraduate training

 University graduate admission and program-specific requirements must be met before an application is complete (see Admission to the University).
 Program-specific application requirements are available online.

 International students should contact Graduate and Professional Admissions for application procedures.